getify/You-Dont-Know-JS/up & going/ch1.md

 How did you do?
 It wouldn't hurt to try it again now that you've seen my code.
 And play around with changing some of the constants to see how the program runs with different values.

 ## Summary

+Programming is fun!
+You too can learn it! // TODO